merixstudio/merix-template/docs/reference/settings.rst

    Default: ``{}`` (empty object)

-   An object whose contents maps CSS selectors to class names and their rules required to apply that class.
+   An object whose contents maps CSS selectors to class names and rules required to apply that class.

    Example: